Open Food Facts Data Analysis

 https://in.openfoodfacts.org/cgi/search.pl?search_terms=Breakfast Cereals&fields=code,brands,quantity,product_name,energy-kcal_100g,carbohydrates_100g,added-sugars_100g,fat_100g,calcium_100g,cholesterol_100g,saturated-fat_100g,proteins_100g,salt_100g,sugars_100g,fiber_100g,nutriscore_grade,nova_group&json=1&sort_by=last_modified_t&page_size=500

 2. I then use the Data.Page Online JSON to CSV conversion tool to convert the JSON and provide me with a downloadable CSV file.
+Alternatively, you can use this Python script to convert the JSON output to a CSV file.
+AI assistants can also help in the direct conversion if the size of the output is small.

 3. I edit the CSV file using Excel or Google Sheets to clean the data - add minor missing details, review anomalies and fix inconsistencies (sometimes sodium values may be mistakenly specified in grams instead of mg), simultaneously edit the data on the OFF website and rearrange the columns so that there is some order.
+As the data on OFF is crowdsourced, checking for outliers (by filtering & looking for extreme values in the ranges) helps in weeding out anomalies.

 4. I upload the CSV data to Github following a folder structure matching the Food Safety and Standards Authority of India (FSSAI) categorization for packaged food products.
 The CSV file is then available in a neat tabular format through a publicly accessible URL that looks like this - https://github.com/mvark/indiafoodstats/blob/main/1.%20Dairy%20products%20and%20analogues/Milk.csv